Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 "Coy fish" is one of the most searched-for aquatic terms online — and the fish behind that search is koi (Cyprinus rubrofuscus), a magnificent pond fish with over 1,000 years of selective breeding behind it.
 Whether you landed here via a typo or you're brand new to the hobby, this guide covers everything you need to know.

 Quick Answer: Koi fish (commonly misspelled as "coy fish") are large ornamental carp that grow 24–36 inches long and live 20–35 years with proper care.
-They require a pond of at least 1,000 gallons, water temperatures between 59–77°F, and a high-quality pellet diet.
+They require a pond of at least 1,000 gallons, water temperatures between 59–77°F, pH between 7.0–8.5, and a high-protein pellet diet (35–40% protein in spring/summer).
 They're not beginner fish — but with the right setup, they're endlessly rewarding.

 What Are "Coy Fish"?
 The Real Name and History